 5. DIY analysis

-Once you have an idea of what you want to invest in, it’s important to do analysis to check whether your thinking is correct.
+Once you have an idea of what you want to invest in, it’s important to do an analysis to check whether your thinking is correct.
 If your analysis reinforces your opinion, you can invest with greater confidence.

 If you’d like to do your own fundamental analysis, there are various methods you can use to assess companies.
 For example, you could try using a framework or model like Porter’s Five Forces.